Simple Outlier App - Declarative API#

-This app is a complement to the simple app demonstrated in the Getting Started > Build an app tutorial which utilized the reactive API.
+This section introduces a more advanced and powerful method of creating Panel apps using a declarative, class-based approach.
+It builds upon the simple app demonstrated in the Getting Started > Build an app tutorial, which utilized the reactive, function-based API.

 import hvplot.pandas